 Post can be forwarded to a new address for a fee.
 At least five days before leaving an address, request a change-of-address form (faire-suivre) to forward mail to the new address.

 Alternatively, subscribe online to the Pack Ma Nouvelle Adresse.
 This service will notify individuals and businesses of the change of address via postcard, text message or e-mail.

 Mail can be forwarded to a new address in France for up to six months and to an address outside of France for three or six months.
 It can also be forwarded on a temporary basis.
 To request mail forwarding it is necessary to provide:

 - Proof of the old address and details of the new address

 There is a charge for the mail-forwarding service.

 Mail holding service

 The post office can hold mail for a fixed period on instruction.
 This is called Garde du courrier.
 Make the request at least five days before departure.
 The request and payment can be made online (in French).
 Note that there will be no reimbursement if you return early and do not need the service for the full duration reserved.
 This service is available to businesses and private homes.

-- For answers from La Poste to Frequently Asked Questions about sending mail: Click here
+- La Poste provide answers to Frequently Asked Questions

 This Spring, get a FREE quote for worldwide health cover for you and your family: 24 hour...
 Find out more...